uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/get_status.rst

       The global VM status is a single value and it registers the bitwise-OR of status codes that happened inside VM functions run on the specific queue.
-      For preformance reasons, it might be done in non-atomic manner.
+      For performance reasons, it might be done in non-atomic manner.
       The possible status codes are listed in the table below.